andrewporritt1977/django-library/README.md

 Checked-out books are viewable for the user via their own online library card.

 The inspiration for this was based on an existing need in the office of my current employer.
 Currently there is a small cache of books relevant to the business.
 However there is no real way of tracking who has borrowed a volume.
 In addition, those based on client side have no way of being able to access the books, or even see what would be available.

+## Notes for Evaluation of project.

+Due to the multi tiered security of this project - as well as it's intended purpose, much of the functionality is only available to the Superuser (or librarian).
+In order to better assess crud functionality as well as other librarian only features - please use the following logins.

+Login - andrewporritt Password Barros99

 ## UX